CodeKaito/Java/README.md

 Loops are handy because they save time, reduce errors, and they make code more readable.

-The while loop loops through a block of code as long as a specified condition is true:
+The `while` loop loops through a block of code as long as a specified condition is `true`:
 ````
 while (condition) {
   // code block to be executed